 While Dedekind completeness was traditionally described in the context of the real numbers, it can be stated for any linear order, although it really works best for dense? and unbounded (without top or bottom) linear orders.
 Intuitively, a linear order is Dedekind complete if Dedekind cuts don’t give any ‘new’ elements.

-Let be a set with a dense? linear order without top or bottom elements.
+Let be a set equipped with the structure of a dense linear order without top or bottom elements (endpoints).

 A cut in is a pair of subsets of that satisfy the following eight properties: